United States abortion protests (2022–present): 2024

+2025

+On June 28, hundreds of people attended a rally at the state capitol in Boise, Idaho to kick off a signature gathering campaign for a ballot initiative to end Idaho's abortion ban.

 Arizona

+2022

 Protests began in Phoenix around 7:00 p.m.
 MST June 24 in response to the overturning of Roe v.
 Wade.
 Demonstrations moved to the Arizona State Capitol, with it being mostly peaceful.
-Protestors began banging on the building around 8:30 p.m., prompting an evacuation of lawmakers and staff, which led to SWAT officers being deployed around the building.
+Protestors began banging on the building around 8:30 pm, prompting an evacuation of lawmakers and staff, which led to SWAT officers being deployed around the building.
 The protests were later called "an insurrection aimed at overthrowing the state government" by Republican Senate President Karen Fann; the Arizona Department of Public Safety fired tear gas when protestors attempted to break into the building.
-On June 25 a smaller number of people protested, with four people arrested on suspicion of rioting and disorderly conduct, including an identified member of the National Lawyers Guild Legal Observer.
+On June 25 a smaller number of people protested, with four people arrested on suspicion of rioting and disorderly conduct, including an identified member of the National Lawyers Guild Legal observer.
 Protestors marched through Phoenix again on July 1.

+2024

+On January 20, hundreds of abortion rights protesters rallied and marched at the main event for the Women's March held in Phoenix, Arizona.

+On April 9, an abortion rights protest was held in Phoenix following the Arizona Supreme Court's decision to allow a near-total abortion ban from 1864 to take effect.

+On April 11, Democrats in the Arizona state senate began chanting "Shame!
+Shame!
+Shame on you!" following the Republicans' decision to block an effort by Democrats to repeal the 1864 ban.

+On April 17, hundreds of abortion rights protesters rallied outside of the Arizona State Capitol in Phoenix.

+On June 8, Vote For Abortion kicked off its campaign with a bus tour across Phoenix, ending with a rally outside of the Arizona State House.

 Outside the United States

 Protests supporting the ruling have been held in the United Kingdom and Ireland.

 Protests against the ruling were held in Germany, Argentina, Mexico, France, the United Kingdom, Australia, Canada, and Ireland.

+On March 4, 2024, France became the first country in the world to enshrine abortion rights into the country's constitution.
+This was in direct response to the overturn of Roe v.
+Wade in the United States.